 “We have a hazardous information environment that we’re working in…” explains Christine Sinsky in the article Preventable Deaths in American Hospitals.
 She refers to this environment as an “area of information overload, information underload, information chaos.”

 In short, some technology isn’t performing how it should, and change remains elusive.
 “Hospital organizations need an integrated system to protect and defend across the care continuum…” notes the article 10 Healthcare Quality Improvement Trends You Can’t Ignore.
-An integrated healthcare risk management information system (RMIS) that can work seamlessly and securely with existing software is one of the missing links to knocking down silos and developing strategies that contribute to a reduction in deaths due to human error.
+Integrated healthcare risk management software that can work seamlessly and securely with existing software is one of the missing links to knocking down silos and developing strategies that contribute to a reduction in deaths due to human error.
 Here are five specific ways healthcare risk management software accomplishes this.